Bacterial Pneumonia in cats

 • Gentle chest percussion (coupage) only under veterinary instruction.

-• Nutrition: early, easily digestible feeding; appetite stimulants or tube feeding if necessary.
+• Nutrition: early, easily digestible feeding; if necessary, appetite stimulants or tube feeding.

-• Gastric protectants/antiemetics for Vomiting; monitor electrolyte and fluid balance.
+• Gastric protection/antiemesis for Vomiting; monitor electrolyte and fluid balance.

 Special situations

-• Aspiration Pneumonia: control Vomiting, initially small-portioned feeding, elevate head/neck during feeding; consider risk causes (e.g., reflux, neurological disorder).
+• Aspiration pneumonia: control Vomiting, initially feed small portions, elevate head/neck during feeding; consider risk factors (e.g., reflux, neurological disorder).

 Monitoring and course

-• At home, record daily resting respiratory rate (aim for < 30/min), monitor appetite, activity, and Fever.
+• At home, record daily resting respiratory rate (< aim for 30/min), monitor appetite, activity, Fever.

-• Follow-up X-rays often after 2–4 weeks or sooner if no improvement.
+• Follow-up X-ray often after 2–4 weeks or sooner if no improvement.

 Home care